julsraemy/prezi/md/cihn24-loud-catalyseur-convergence.md

 [Berners-Lee 1991]

 <!--
-Le web a été créé au CERN en 1989 par Tim Berners-Lee.
-Le projet du World Wide Web est parti de l'idée que la plupart des informations académiques devraient être librement accessibles à toutes et tous.
+The web was created at CERN in 1989 by Tim Berners-Lee.
+The World Wide Web project was based on the idea that most academic information should be freely accessible to everyone.

  -->